Nathan-Vandevoort/ENVY/README.md

 ![jobProcessor_caching](https://github.com/user-attachments/assets/9ac02eff-92e3-4d86-91ee-dcf3f70ce158)

 To Cache you simply drag and drop your file node into the `File Cache Node` parameter and click `Set From Node`.
 As with rendering you can edit all start frame, end frame, substeps, and version parameters here.
 If you are caching a simulation check on the simulation checkbox.
 This will ensure envy does not try to distribute the job (Envy does not support distributing simulations).
-If you have a non time dependant job then you can mess with the `Batch Size` parameter.
+If you have a non time dependant job then you can mess with the `Batch Size` [parameter[(#batch-size).
 Then you click `Write Job` and accept the save scene popup.

 #### Job Submitter Generic Job